Payload

 Schematic figure of one of the cameras of the PLATO spacecraft.
 Credit: PLATO Mission Consortium |

-The key scientific requirement to detect and characterise a large number of terrestrial planets around bright stars determined the design of PLATO's payload module.
+The key scientific requirement to detect and characterise a large number of terrestrial planets and their host bright stars determined the design of PLATO's payload module.
 The module provides a wide field-of-view (FoV) to maximise the number of the sparsely distributed bright stars in the sky with one pointing, and allows the satellite to cover a large part of the sky.
 In addition, it provides the required photometric accuracy to detect Earth-sized planets and a high photometric dynamic range, allowing astronomers to observe bright stars (mV < 11) as well as fainter stars down to V-magnitude of 16.
 This performance is achieved by a multi-telescope instrument concept, which is novel for a space telescope.

 The ensemble of instruments is mounted on an optical bench.
 The cameras are based on a fully dioptric design with 6 lenses.
 Each camera has an 1100 deg² field-of-view and a pupil diameter of 120 mm and is equipped with a focal plane array of 4 CCDs each with 4510×4510 pixels of 18 μm size, working in full frame mode for the 'normal' camera and in frame transfer mode for the 'fast' cameras.